EricssonResearch/coap-actuators/draft-mattsson-core-coap-attacks.md

 ~~~~
 {: #blockres title='Blocking a response' artwork-align="center"}

-While blocking requests to, or responses from, a sensor is just a denial
+While blocking requests to, or responses from, a sensor is just a denial-of-service attack,
-of service attack, blocking a request to, or a response from, an actuator
+blocking a request to, or a response from, an actuator
 results in the client losing information about the server's status.
 If the
 actuator e.g., is a lock (door, car, etc.), the attack results in the client
 not knowing (except by using out-of-band information) whether the lock is